lvh/lvh.github.io/stories/about.rst

 Hi!
 I'm Laurens, but most folks call me ``lvh``.
 I'm a Principal at `Latacora`_.
 If you're interested in building a security team for your startup, you should come talk to us.
-I do work in information security (particularly cryptography) and distributed systems.
-My beard solves discrete logs in fields of small characteristic.
+I do work in information security, cryptography and and distributed systems.

 I'm a Fellow of the `Python Software Foundation`_, and wear a number of hats at PyCon_.
 These days, I mostly write Clojure.
-I'm a fan of Haskell and ML.
 I write C in anger, and am really looking forward to the day where Rust means I will never have to do so again.

 Feel free to send me an e-mail at my `personal address`_ (``_@lvh.io``) or my `work address`_ (``lvh@latacora.com``).